 The Lowell Tobacco Control Program is a two-city tobacco control collaborative that also includes the City of Lawrence.
 This successful partnership has been in place since 2011, with the mission to develop, promote, implement, and enforce policies designed to reduce youth access to tobacco products and to reduce public exposure to secondhand smoke in the cities of Lowell and Lawrence.

-- Tobacco Licensing: Apply for a Tobacco License through the Lowell Health Department
+- Tobacco Permitting: Apply for a Tobacco Permit through the Lowell Health Department

 - Compliance Checks: These are inspections where a minor, working undercover, attempts to purchase tobacco products at retail stores.
 It’s an effective way to determine retailers’ overall rate of compliance with current tobacco regulations.